shihchengli/qubo_ml/README.md

     quiet=False  # Skip non-essential print statements.
 )
 ```
+# How to train a DAU-based QUBO model?

+The script we used for this work is located in the [scripts/DAU](https://github.com/shihchengli/qubo_ml/tree/main/scripts/DAU) folder.
+The Python code specifies several requirements, including preparing files in a specified format and changing the current directory to the dataset's location.

 # Relationship to Chemprop
 I ([@shihchengli](https://github.com/shihchengli)) am also a developer of Chemprop, so I adopted most of the code from Chemprop.
 It allows users to benchmark the performance of the DAU-based model against other baselines (e.g., FFN, SVM, random forest) and the D-MPNN implemented in Chemprop.